cotes2020/jekyll-theme-chirpy/_posts/01GCP/identity/2021-01-04-BeyondCorp.md

    - why and timeline
    - benefit:
      - increase access from worker outside of office
-     - adress risk of unauthorized access or application compromise
+     - address risk of unauthorized access or application compromise
      - multi-region availability
      - reduced latency
      -